auth0/docs/articles/api/management/guides/connections/update-connection-user-root-attributes.md

 ---
-title: Update Connection Preferences for User Profile Root Attribute Updates
+title: Update Connection Preferences for Updates to User Profile Root Attributes
 description: Learn how to update connection preferences for an upstream identity provider to control when updates to user profile root attributes will be allowed using the Auth0 Management API.
 topics:
   - connections